NachoCasta/PrograAvanzadaUZH/README.md

 - [x] 19. **Vergleichen Sie eine trait Klasse mit einer puren virtuellen Klasse („interface“).**
    (Compare a trait class with a pure virtual class ("interface").)

-   Both trait and virtual classes are meant to define an interface to be used with the difference that virtual classes specify this interface in the class itself and traits lets you out source certain behaviours in a different class, so that you can specialize those behaviours in that class and then pass your trait to your class template.
+   Both trait and virtual classes are meant to define an interface to be used with the difference that virtual classes specify this interface in the class itself to be specialized through inheritance and traits lets you out source certain behaviours in a different class, so that you can specialize those behaviours in that class and then pass your trait to your class template as an argument.

-- [ ] 20. **Weshalb werden in C++ (wie auch in C) Headerdateien (``*``.h) benoetigt?
+- [x] 20. **Weshalb werden in C++ (wie auch in C) Headerdateien (``*``.h) benoetigt?
 Welche Artifakte gehoeren daher prinzipiell in die Headerdatei?**
    (Why are header files (``*`` .h) required in C ++ (as well as in C)?
 Which artifacts are therefore part of the header file?)

+   They are required for separate compilation and store the object file's interfaces.
+Everything that's going to be exported (to be use outside of that file) should go in the header file, so that other files can know those interfaces.
+This includes: variable declarations, function declarations, type declarations, etc. Code that needs to be known in compile time also needs to go in the header.
+This includes: inline functions (if used globally) and templates.

-- [ ] 21. **Wozu wird der move constructor verwendet?**
+- [x] 21. **Wozu wird der move constructor verwendet?**
    (What is the move constructor used for?)

+   It's invoked by the compiler when it knows that the object will be destroyed after copying the object.
+It's used mostly to return values.
+That way, you can avoid copying the value twice.

 - [ ] 22. **Erklaeren Sie das „copy and swap“ Idiom.
 Was sind dessen Vorteile?**
    (Explain the "copy and swap" idiom.
 What are its advantages?)

-- [ ] 23. **Was ist ein function object?
+- [x] 23. **Was ist ein function object?
 Wie kann dieses sinnvoll verwendet werden?
 Was ist eine lambda function?
 Wie unterscheidet sich diese von einem function object?**
    (What is a function object?
 How can this be used meaningfully?
 What is a lambda function?
 How does this differ from a function object?)

+   It's an instance of a class that implements operator().
+With this, you can for example store common information to be used for every different call of the function, like a max_value so far or something like that.
+A lambda function is an anonymous function object.
+It's very similar to a functin object, with the advantage that you can define it right were you are going to call it, so you could say it's more elegant.
+It also let's you keep state between calls to the function, just like a function object.

 - [ ] 24. **C++ erlaubt es statisch anhand von Typdefinitionen eines template parameters unterschiedliche Implementierungen einer Funktion auszuwaehlen (tag dispatching).
 Erklaeren Sie den Mechanismus anhand eines Beispiels.**
    (C ++ allows the static selection of different implementations of a function based on type definitions of a template parameter (tag dispatching).
 Explain the mechanism with an example.)